Why you should visit the Caribbean island you’ve probably never heard of

 When I made it down from The Quill (whose name, a corruption of the Dutch word “kuil”, references the “pit” of the volcano’s crater), I popped into the local museum and found a surprising history – one at odds with the island as it is today.

-“The Dutch colonised Statia in 1636,” I was told by museum guide, Misha Spanner, as we pondered old paintings and artifacts.
+“The Dutch colonised Statia in 1636,” I was told by a museum guide, Misha Spanner, as we pondered old paintings and artefacts.
 “By the 18th century, it had grown into one of the world’s busiest trading ports, shifting textiles, tools, ceramics, sugar, indigo and rum between the Americas and Europe.”

 Statia’s waterfront was a commercial hub served daily by hundreds of tall ships, making its Golden Age colonial masters exorbitantly wealthy.